How deep are Hong Kong’s Irish roots?

 What opportunities has the flight opened up for leisure travellers?

 The connectivity is increasing understanding between the two regions, starting with increased tourism.
-Mainland China sees itself as an ancient culture with a rich history, and one that continues to evolve in its own unique way.
+China sees itself as an ancient culture with a rich history, and one that continues to evolve in its own unique way.
 Ireland has that as well.

 Visitors from Hong Kong and the Greater Bay Area will find diverse experiences ranging from Ireland’s ancient east – Newgrange’s passage tomb is older than Stonehenge and the Pyramids of Giza – to the Wild Atlantic Way, one of the world’s longest defined coastal routes.
 Irish visitors to Hong Kong will discover a place with deep Irish connections.